Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization

 \section{Introduction}

-As the development of modern deep learning techniques, more and more cutting-edge neural network structures have been widely used in various research and application fields.
-These machine learning frameworks in return inspire researchers from different background to design better neural network architectures to improve the model performance and solve more complex scenarios.
-One of the promising applications, quantitative finance, has recently been taking advantage of AI techniques to make lots of innovative algorithmic trading strategies for financial investment and portfolio optimization.
+With the development of modern deep learning techniques, more and more cutting-edge neural network structures have been widely used in various research and application fields.
+These machine learning frameworks in return inspire researchers from different backgrounds to design better neural network architectures to improve the model performance and solve more complex scenarios.
+One such promising application-quantitative finance-has recently been taking advantage of AI techniques to make lots of innovative algorithmic trading strategies for financial investment and portfolio optimization.